syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 N> By default, the `gateway` will be set as "none".

-There are several types of gateways and are tabulated below
+There are several types of gateways as tabulated

 <table>
 <tr>